Scrum (project management): Burnup chart

 Updated at the end of each sprint, the release burn-up chart shows progress towards delivering a forecast scope.
 The horizontal axis of the release burnup chart shows the sprints in a release, while the vertical axis shows the amount of work completed at the end of each sprint.

 Velocity

-Some project managers believe that a team's total capability effort for a single sprint can be derived by evaluating work completed in the last sprint.
+A team's total capability effort for a single sprint can be estimated by evaluating work completed in the last sprint.
 The collection of historical "velocity" data is a guideline for assisting the team in understanding their capacity.

-Limitations
+Definition of done

+A team's "definition of done" is a checklist of what needs to be completed for work to be considered "done".
+The definition of done does not necessarily guarantee that the work is ready to be released, as doing so early on in development may not be feasible, instead it represents how close the team can reasonably get with their extant abilities.
+As the team improves, the definition of done should evolve to align with what is needed for work to be released.

+A related term is the "definition of ready", which is a checklist of what needs to be completed before starting work on an item.

+Criticism

 Some have argued that scrum events, such as daily scrums and scrum reviews, hurt productivity and waste time that could be better spent on actual productive tasks.
 Scrum has also been observed to pose difficulties for part-time or geographically distant teams; those that have highly specialized members who would be better off working by themselves or in working cliques; and those that are unsuitable for incremental and development testing.